Dpdl-io/DpdlEngine/doc/Dpdl_embedded_languages.md

 The execution of embedded programming languages is driven by the Dpdl runtime through a configurable dedicated native interface with plug-in configurable option settings.

+This plug-in oriented approach allows to integrate also custom natural language interpreters

 ### Currently Dpdl supports the embedding of the following languages available as independent Dpdl language plug-ins:

 * **`Embedded C`** (minimal subset of C90)